 (7) The powers conferred on a Board of Reference under the provisions of this section may be exercised by the Commission constituted by a commissioner.

-(8) Where the nominated employers’ and employees’ members of a Board of Reference are equally divided in opinion on any matter before the Board of Reference the decision of the Board of Reference shall be in accordance with the opinion of the chairman.
+(8) Where the nominated employers’ and employees’ members of a Board of Reference are equally divided in opinion on any matter before the Board of Reference the decision of the Board of Reference must be in accordance with the opinion of the chairperson.

-(9) The chairman shall, after consultation with the nominated members, record in a memorandum signed by him —
+(9) The chairperson must, after consultation with the nominated members, record in a memorandum signed by the chairperson —

 (a) all facts found by the Board of Reference; and